-White fillings or tooth-coloured fillings are now being used more often than traditional mercury ones.
-The reason is because they are more attractive of the teeth unlike the mercury types.
+White fillings or tooth-coloured fillings (also known as composite fillings) are now being used more often than traditional mercury ones.
+One reason being that they are more attractive, as they match the colour of your natural tooth, unlike the mercury/amalgam types.
+White fillings last just as long and have no negative side-effects.
 After receiving white fillings, you will not only feel more at peace that you are restoring your natural teeth, but you will also feel more confident when you smile.

 - They are highly customisable.
 This means you are able to have fillings that coordinate exactly to your natural teeth.
 The end result will be barely noticeable to others.